Accessibility Accessibility Widget

 Robotic Surgery With the da Vinci® System

-The surgery is performed while the patient is asleep under general anesthesia.
+The robotic surgery is performed while the patient is asleep under general anesthesia.
 Small incisions are made in the abdomen, which are used to access the surgical area with da Vinci’s sophisticated surgical instruments.
 Throughout surgery, a 3D high-definition camera provides enhanced visualization inside the abdomen.
 Your surgeon will first free the vagina from the rectum and the bladder.
 They then shift the prolapsed organ into its proper position and place a permanent synthetic mesh to keep it in place.
 The vagina is reattached and anchored securely to prevent future prolapse.

 Once the incisions are closed, the patient is monitored in a recovery room before being released to return home for recovery.
 Because general anesthesia is administered, patients will need a friend or family member to drive them home.